 – Clutter or unnatural poses in the shot.
 Still life and moving objects are perceived differently.
 When objects are moving, the human eye can naturally ignore the distractions and pick out the important matters to focus on.
 On a picture, clutter or an unnatural pose attracts the eye like a magnet.
 Just notice the red balloons (left) and the seemingly broken leg of the football player (right), and you will see that these pictures are not really about the people that happen to be pictured there.

 – Hotspots.
-If it’s supposed to be a picture of the bride’s face, and what captures your attention is bright sky, or the white expanse of the bride’s dress, or the bright red bouquet off to the side, then the photograph is a little distracting.
+If it’s supposed to be a picture of the bride’s face, and what captures your attention is bright sky, white expanse of the bride’s dress, or bright red bouquet, then the photograph is a little distracting.
 The faces should be lighter and brighter than the background – otherwise, the viewer’s eyes will travel from hotspot to hotspot, always missing the subjects.
-Let’s be real, the mighty sun makes it near impossible to photograph a scene outside in the day without having any hotspots – say, the sunlight striking the ground or a tree – but hotspots right near the subjects’ faces should be avoidable.
+Let’s be real, the mighty sun makes it near impossible to photograph a scene outside in the day without any hotspots – say, the sunlight striking the ground or a tree – but hotspots right near the subjects’ faces should be avoidable.

 – Light.
 There are many dimensions to a well-lit photograph.
 At the most basic level, the faces should be well lit – in other words, they shouldn’t be dark and they shouldn’t have overly dark shadows distorting the overall view.
 Dark shadows in some places, such as dark circles under the eyes or prominent shadows from wrinkles, make a face look older and unflattering.
 Likewise, dark color of the surroundings (maybe red brick wall or dark green carpet) can reflect as an unflattering color cast across people’s faces.